james-livefront/livefront-ai-guidance/01-foundation.md

 AI tools are here.
 They're powerful.
 They're also imperfect.

-At Livefront, we've spent months integrating AI into our workflow, measuring results, and learning what works.
+At Livefront, we've spent months integrating AI into our workflow, observing results, and learning what works.
 This guide distills those learnings into practical guidance that maintains our engineering standards while leveraging new capabilities.

 ## What Changes

 ### You Become an Orchestrator

 Instead of writing every line, you're now directing, reviewing, and refining.
-Think of yourself as a senior engineer with a very capable but inexperienced junior developer who:
+Think of yourself as a senior engineer with a very capable but inexperienced junior developer(s) who:

 - Works 24/7 without getting tired
 - Has seen millions of code patterns